The-mandemOS-boys/MandemOS-Server--Hecate-/README.md

 ```

 In the browser interface, type your message into the text box or use the voice button.
+You can also click **Summarize Memory** to get a short summary of all remembered facts.

 ### Gmail Integration
 Set the following environment variables so Hecate can send and receive email via Gmail: